Millennial’s Guide to Homeowners Insurance

 Be aware, though, that every policy comes with specific exclusions.

-Another important note: homeowners insurance also offers liability coverage in the event that a guest is injured or experiences property damage on your property.
+Another important note: if you live in the home you’re insuring, then your homeowner's policy also offers liability coverage in the event that a guest is injured or experiences property damage on your property.

 Whatever type of homeowners insurance policy you choose, homeowners insurance doesn’t cover regular wear and tear, so you should be sure to keep up with regular home maintenance throughout the year.

-If you have a mortgage, you were likely required to prove you have homeowners insurance.
-Your lender must have proof that their investment (and you, the guarantor) are protected from the unexpected.
+Chances are, you were required to have home insurance in order to get your mortgage.
+Lenders usually ask for proof that their investment (and you, the guarantor) is protected from the unexpected.

 There are three big things to consider when you’re looking at how much coverage you need: